bangornm/bmss/README.md

+# bmss
-# bmss 1st project for proof of concept for developing a portfolio management tool
+# 1st project for proof of concept for developing a portfolio management tool.